Itachi3627/io-handler-verification-env/README.md

-# io-handler-verification-env
+# Memory-Mapped-IO-Peripheral

 ## Overview

-The **io-handler-verification-env** repository contains a complete SystemVerilog verification environment for the `IO_Handler` module.
+The **Memory-Mapped-IO-Peripheral** repository contains a complete SystemVerilog verification environment for the `IO_Handler` module.
 The environment is a pure SystemVerilog (SV) class-based testbench designed to verify memory-mapped I/O operations, interrupt logic, and register integrity without reliance on UVM methodology.

 ## EDA Playground Demo